A geometric model for syzygies over 2-Calabi-Yau tilted algebras: Introduction

 \subsubsection{Future directions}

-In a forthcoming paper \cite{SS4}, we prove Conjecture~\ref{main conj} in full generality.
+In a forthcoming paper \cite{SS4}, we prove Conjecture~\ref{main conj} in full generality and in \cite{SS5}, we extend the construction to skew group algebras of dimer tree algebras.
 In a different paper, we will describe the connection to dimer algebras, where we will show how to embed our checkerboard polygon in an alternating strand diagram of the dimer model, see Example~\ref{ex dimer}.

 Furthermore, it will be interesting to see if we can relax the conditions on the quiver such as allowing the dual graph to be disconnected or to contain cycles, see Remark~\ref{rem relax}.
 Other future directions include the behavior of the checkerboard polygon under mutations, a description of the syzygies in terms of their composition factors, and the question of $\tau$-rigidity of the indecomposable syzygies.